 This manual documents AutoMan, a microcomputer program designed to support multi-criteria decisions about automated manufacturing investments.
-The program permits users to combine quantitative and qualitative criteria in evaluating investment alternatives. criteria could include such traditional financial measures as Life-Cycle Cost and Net Present Value as well as such engineering performance measures as throughput and setup time.
+The program permits users to combine quantitative and qualitative criteria in evaluating investment alternatives.
+Ouantitative criteria could include such traditional financial measures as Life-Cycle Cost and Net Present Value as well as such engineering performance measures as throughput and setup time.
 Qualitative criteria could include flexibility and product quality.
 First, the user specifies the evaluation criteria and the investment alternatives to be evaluated.
 Second, the user makes pairwise comparisons between criteria to establish their weights.
 Third, the user rates each investment alternative with respect to the criteria.
 The pairwise comparison process helps the user rate the qualitative criteria, while measured performance data, such as cost, setup time, or throughput, can be entered for quantitative criteria.
-AutoMan combines ratings with criteria weights into an overall rating for each investment alternative and then ranks AutoMan comes with sample decision models and a manual that includes a detailed tutorial, a glossary of evaluation criteria, a bibliography, and an index.
+AutoMan combines ratings with criteria weights into an overall rating for each investment alternative and then ranks alternatives.
+Finally, graphical sensitivity analysis can be conducted to visualize the overall ratings of every alternative for every possible weight that could be assigned to any criterion.
+AutoMan comes with sample decision models and a manual that includes a detailed tutorial, a glossary of evaluation criteria, a bibliography, and an index.

-Key Words: Analytic hierarchy process; automation; automated manufacturing; decision support software; economic evaluation; microcomputer software; multi-criteria decisions; performance measures; qualitative data.
+Key Words: Analytic hierarchy process; automation; automated manufacturing; decision support software; economic evaluation; microcomputer software; multi-criteria decisions; performance measures; qualitative data; sensitivity analysis.

-HOW TO INSTALL AND START AUTOMAN
+HOW TO INSTALL AND START AUTOMAN 2.0

-AutoMan runs on an MS-DOStm microcomputer with at least 512 kilobytes of RAM and a floppy diskette drive.
-It may be started directly from a 360 kilobyte floppy drive or it may be first installed on a hard drive and then started from there.
+AutoMan 2.0 runs on an MS-DOStm microcomputer with at least 640 kilobytes of RAM and a floppy diskette drive.
+The new sensitivity analysis feature requires a graphical monitor and adapter card with one of the following resolutions: Herculestm (720x348), CGA (640x200), EGA (640x350), or VGA (640x480).
+Printing a Sensitivity Analysis graphic requires a graphical printer (i.e., a laser or dot matrix but not a daisy wheel printer).
+AutoMan may be run directly from a 360 kilobyte floppy drive or it may be first installed on a hard drive and then run from there.